-3.2 All contracts of a value of £10,000 or more shall be made using either: 3.2.1 .1 the Councils Standard Terms & Conditions of Contract or 3.2.2 a standard form of contract (e.g. NEC, JCT, etc) or 3.2.3 the Suppliers Terms & Conditions Advice contra Service e and agreement must be sought from Legal Services prior to award include act clauses relevant to the procurement.
-Contract clauses can be issued by Legal ass.
-3.3 As a minimum, all contracts of a value of £10,000 or more shall includeclauses which set out: 3.3.1 The works, supplies (goods), services, service concessions, material, matters or things to be carried out or supplied 3.3.2 Specify the price to be paid, the estimated price or the basis on which the price is to be calculated 3.3.3 The time within which the contract is to be performed 3.3.4 Quality requirements and/or standards which mus 3.3.4 Quality requirements and/or standards which must be met 3.3.5 Requirements on the contractor to hold and maintain 3.3.5 Requirements on the contractor to hold and maintain appropriate insurance 3.3.6 What happens in the event that the contractor fails to comply with it obligations (in whole or in part) What happens in the event that the contractor fails to comply with its contractual obligations (in whole or in part) 3.3.7 Requirements on the contractor to comply with all relevant equalit and safety legislation Requirements on the contractor to comply with all relevant equalities and health and safety legislation 3.3.8 That the Council shall be entitled to cancel the contract and recover losses in the event that the contractor does anything improper to influence the Council to give the contractor any contract or commits an offence under the Bribery Act 2010 or s117(2) Local Government Act 1972. achieve best value for the Council and necessary to enable or facilitate compliance with the public sector equality duty 1 imposed on it by the Equ n contracts shall not include non-commercial terms unless these are necessary to ve best value for the Council and necessary to enable or facilitate the Council's iance with the public sector equality duty 1 imposed on it by the Equality Act 2010. s context, "non commercial" means requirements unrelated to the actual mance of the contract. which are prepared taking into account the need for effectiveness of delivery ntracts shall include relevant specifications and/or briefs/technical requirements are prepared taking into account the need for effectiveness of delivery, quality, nability and efficiency (as appropriate) and the information set out in the Council's rement Guide.
-3.6 All contracts of a value of £10,000 or more fer-which involve a substantial risk to Council]must be subject to a written risk assessment in line with the Council's R Management Strategy, which shall be proportionate to the value of the contract, a which shall be kept on the contract file f(and on the Council's Contract RegisterDatabase).
+3.2 All contracts of a value of £10,000 or more shall be made using either:

+3.2.1 the Councils Standard Terms & Conditions of Contract or

+3.2.2 a standard form of contract (e.g. NEC, JCT, etc) or

+3.2.3 the Suppliers Terms & Conditions

+Advice and agreement must be sought from Legal Services prior to awardinclude contract clauses relevant to the procurement.
+Contract clauses can be issued by Legal Services.

+- 3.3 As a minimum, all contracts of a value of £10,000 or more shall include -clauses which set out: - 3.3.1 The works, supplies (goods), services, service concessions, material, matters or things to be carried out or supplied - 3.3.2 Specify the price to be paid, the estimated price or the basis on which the price is to be calculated - 3.3.3 The time within which the contract is to be performed - 3.3.4 Quality requirements and/or standards which must be met - 3.3.5 Requirements on the contractor to hold and maintain appropriate insurance - 3.3.6 What happens in the event that the contractor fails to comply with its contractual obligations (in whole or in part) - 3.3.7 Requirements on the contractor to comply with all relevant equalities and health and safety legislation - 3.3.8 That the Council shall be entitled to cancel the contract and recover losses in the event that the contractor does anything improper to influence the Council to give the contractor any contract or commits an offence under the Bribery Act 2010 or s117(2) Local Government Act 1972. - 3.4 Written contracts shall not include non-commercial terms unless these are necessary to achieve best value for the Council and necessary to enable or facilitate the Council's compliance with the public sector equality duty1 imposed on it by the Equality Act 2010.
+In this context, "non commercial" means requirements unrelated to the actual performance of the contract. - 3.5 All contracts shall include relevant specifications and/or briefs/technical requirements which are prepared taking into account the need for effectiveness of delivery, quality, sustainability and efficiency (as appropriate) and the information set out in the Council's Procurement Guide. - 3.6 All contracts of a value of £10,000 or more [or which involve a substantial risk to the Council]must be subject to a written risk assessment in line with the Council's Risk Management Strategy, which shall be proportionate to the value of the contract, and which shall be kept on the contract file [(and on the Council's Contract RegisterDatabase]).